theumair07/google-instant-keywords-extractor/README.md

 - **☑️ Smart Selection**: Use checkboxes to select multiple suggestions
 - **🔒 Persistent Selection**: Maintains selections across DOM updates
 - **🔄 Real-time Updates**: Works seamlessly with Google's dynamic suggestions
+- **🔘 Toggle On/Off**: Easily enable or disable the extension from the popup
 - **💎 Beautiful UI**: Clean, modern interface with smooth animations
 - **🖥️ Responsive Design**: Works perfectly on all screen sizes
 - **♿ Accessible**: Full keyboard navigation and screen reader support